 8 simple ways to stay focused in a distracted world:

 1.Establish a daily routine

 Solid daily routine prevents procrastination and missed timelines.
 It sounds cliché to say that, I know.
 But as tired as you may be of hearing it, and as silly as it might sound, it’s true.
 Just try it.
 Create your highly personalized healthy daily routine and some good habits (you need them to achieve your GOALS!) that will work for you and live by them every single day.
 And I mean every single day!
-If you need some inspiration just read my two posts about Life changing healthy morning rituals and Owning your morning.
+If you need some inspiration just read my two posts about Life-changing healthy morning rituals and Owning your morning.
 I’m sure it will help you to create your own healthy morning routine and set a positive mood for the rest of the day!

 2. Practice mindfulness